-Protecting biological and cultural diversity and providing ecosystem services and benefits.
-High Strengthening resilience to natural hazards and climate change.
-Some Contributing to inclusion and equality.
-High Enhancing the quality of life and well-being.
+Strengthening resilience to natural hazards and climate change.
+Not applicable Contributing to inclusion and equality.
+Not applicable Enhancing the quality of life and well-being.
 High Respecting, protecting and promoting human rights.
-High Respecting, consulting and involving indigenous peoples and local communities.
-High Achieving gender equality.
-Limited Ensuring growth, employment, income and livelihoods.
-High Promoting economic investment and quality tourism.
-High Strengthening capacity-building, innovation and local entrepreneurship.
-Some Ensuring conflict prevention.
+Not applicable Respecting, consulting and involving indigenous peoples and local communities.
+Not applicable Achieving gender equality.
+Not applicable Ensuring growth, employment, income and livelihoods.
+Not applicable Promoting economic investment and quality tourism.
+Not applicable Strengthening capacity-building, innovation and local entrepreneurship.
+Not applicable Ensuring conflict prevention.
 Not applicable Protecting heritage during conflict.
-Not applicable Promoting conflict resolution.
+High Promoting conflict resolution.
 Not applicable Contributing to post-conflict recovery.
 Not applicable Other (please specify).
 Not applicable If 'Other' applies, please specify